sentric/hannibal/README.markdown

 especially when the data growth is not uniform.

 This tool tries to fill that gap by answering the following questions:
- - How well is the load balanced over the RegionServers?
+ - How well are regions balanced over the cluster?
  - How well are the regions split for each table?
  - What is going on on particular regions?
 How long do compactions take?